plasma-umass/DataDebug/README.md

 Prerequisites
 --------------

-You will need Microsoft Excel 2010 or 2013 and Windows 7 or newer.
-We only recently added support for Excel 2013, thus there may be new bugs introduced by that version.
-Please help us find them by reporting issues.
+You will need Microsoft Excel 2010 and Windows 7 or newer.
+We are currently working on adding support for Excel 2013; stay tuned!

 Installing CheckCell
 --------------------